olivergrimes/servicefabric-topicactor-signalr/README.md

 }
 ```

-The `TMessage` and `TSubscription` types should live in the `TopicActor` interfaces library as these will be shared across publisher and subscriber.
+The `TMessage` and `TSubscription` types should live in the `TopicActor` interfaces library as these will be shared between publisher and subscriber services.

 The `TSubscription` type must implement the `ITopicId` interface, this allows an `ActorId` to be generated from your subscription contract.

-Use the `ITopicPublisher<TMessage, TSubscription>`/`TopicActorPublisher` types to publish messages from any service within your application, e.g.:
+Use `ITopicPublisher<TMessage, TSubscription>`/`TopicActorPublisher` to publish messages from any service within your application, e.g.:

 ```
 public EventPublisher(